Donald Justice: Legacy

 In his obituary for The Independent, Andrew Rosenheim wrote that Justice "was a legendary teacher, and despite his own Formalist reputation influenced a wide range of younger writers — his students included Mark Jarman, Rita Dove, James Tate, C. Dale Young, Ellen Bryant Voigt, Will Schmitz, Mark Strand, William Stafford, Larry Levis, and the novelist John Irving."
+Justice was one of the founders of the Creative Writing program at Syracuse.
+One of his students, the poet Stephen Dunn, has written of his 1969-70 experience at Syracuse that, "We had come to study with Philip Booth, Donald Justice, W.D.
+Snodgrass, George P. Elliott, arguably the best group of writer-teachers that existed at the time."
 His student and later colleague Marvin Bell said, "As a teacher, Don chose always to be on the side of the poem, defending it from half-baked attacks by students anxious to defend their own turf.
 While he had firm preferences in private, as a teacher Don defended all turfs.
 He had little use for poetic theory..."

 Justice's former student, the poet and critic Tad Richards, noted that, "Donald Justice is likely to be remembered as a poet who gave his age a quiet but compelling insight into loss and distance, and who set a standard for craftsmanship, attention to detail, and subtleties of rhythm."

 Critic Harold Bloom included Justice's Selected Poems (1979) in his list of works constituting the Western Canon.

 Justice's work was the subject of the 1998 volume Certain Solitudes: On The Poetry of Donald Justice, a collection of essays edited by Dana Gioia and William Logan.